select/audius/README.md

 Tap the menu button and tap _Add to homescreen_.
 The app is not yet optimized for mobile phones, it might work on tables.

 **Local HTML5:**
 Since this player is a pure HTML5 app without server side code you can simply download the HTML and JS code and run it from a local file.
+You can also download the latest version from the [source code](#source-code) repository at github.

+Why use the web version then?

+1. A click on "reload page" will pull the latests updates.
-You can also download the latest version from the source code repository at github (see [Source code](#source-code)).
-Use the web version to always get the latest updates automatically.
-A word of caution: I recognized that using this app from a local file block$ a lot of videos on YouTube :(
+2. I recognized that using this app from a local file blocks a lot of videos on YouTube (e.g. all Vevo videos) :(

+## Legality, security, saftey, and privacy

+*   **Legality** This app sould be completely legal since it embedds videos from legal streaming providers (currently only YouTube).
+I do not provide any links to streams (except for the initial playlist containing only legal links from my friends)
+*   **Security** This app is open source so you can make sure that there is no malicious code included.
+In addition to that there is no advertisement (... yet :-O) that could spread malicious code.
+But to be clear streams and streaming APIs are provided by external entites ... read more below about privacy.
+*   **Safety** If you back up your playlist (and this app) to a file it will be save even if this server goes down.
+Do it now and save your precius playlist!
+*   **Privacy** This app stores all your data in your browser (Menu > More tools > Developer tools > Application > IndexDB), nothing is saved on my server.
+I currently do not use any analytics tool (though it's very tempting).
+The streams however are provided by external entities (Google-YouTube) that will track you.
+As stated before I currently have no intentions of showing external advertisement.
+I think if Audius gets popular there are nicer ways to profit from it. ... how about a song of your band on the initial playlist?
+It's really cheap (0€) right now :P

 Web apps are true freedom!
 Support an open and liberal web without geo borders and login screens.